sonydotgit/nfile/README.md

 # nfile
+Feed this command with some Directory names and boom!
-Displays the count of files.
+You'll have the count of files present in those respective directories.

 ## Syntax
 nfile [path] ...